thesimonho/herald-of-completion/README.md

 The project is formatted using the `black` formatter.

-Docstrings should follow the [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
-This will help with automatic generation of documentation.
+Docstrings should follow the [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) (with a few tweaks to help with Sphinx generation of documentation pages).
+Use the docstrings throughout the codebase as a guide.